 - a resurgence of the infection

 - a permanent loss of the affected nail

 - the spread of infection to other areas of the body and possibly the bloodstream

-- the development of bacterial skin infection (cellulitis)
+- the development of a bacterial skin infection called cellulitis